Banknote processing: Patents

 One of the first comprehensive patent applications was filed by the Italian Societá di Fisica Applicata (SFA) on May 31, 1972, as "Automatic Used Banknote Selecting Machine".
 It described an apparatus for the detection of counterfeits (by watermark, fluorescence and intaglio printing), the measuring of the wearing by comparison with a sample banknote, and the reading of the serial number.
 SFA developed the machine Selenota which was used by the central banks of Italy and Spain until the early 1980s.
 The patent US 3,800,155 which was granted on March 26, 1974, was easily avoided due to weak claims and only had little market impact.

 In the 1990s, the US company Cummins Allison Corp. installed a comprehensive patent protection for tabletop machines, especially for the combination of short-edge transport with a processing speed of more than 800 banknotes per minute.
-In 2003 it filed infringement lawsuits against Japanese Glory and Korean Shinwoo for compensation of the damage and fine with severals tens of million US dollar.
+In 2003 it filed infringement lawsuits against Japanese Glory and Korean Shinwoo for compensation of the damage and fine with several tens of million US dollar.
 With this success Cummins Allison could seal the US market of tabletop machines off from competition until the main patents expired in 2017.

 Meanwhile the relevant basic patent have expired for all product segments.
 Therefore manufacturers from China and Russia have tried to enter the market of high-speed machines by copied technology, but with little success due to issues of product quality.